Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For more information, check out the

-Radio Shack and Mail Plus both offer passport photo services.
+The UPS Store and Mail Plus both offer passport photo services.

 If you are eligible to use form DS-82 (Passport Renewal Form), you must submit through the mail.

 Passport applications require two (2) forms of payment.
 1. Must be check or Money Order payable to Department of State.
 2. Cash or check payable to Jefferson County Auditor.